 Skip to content

-Finding duplicate songs
+Finding hidden songs

 Over time, you may end up with a few songs that don’t show.
 This will mostly occur when installing multiple packs that share the same songs.